duckdb/duckdb-web/docs/sql/expressions/comparison_operators.md

 <div id="rrdiagram1"></div>

 Besides the standard comparison operators there are also the `BETWEEN` and `IS (NOT) NULL` operators.
 These behave much like operators, but have special syntax mandated by the SQL standard.
 They are shown in the table below.
+Note that BETWEEN and NOT BETWEEN are only equivalent to the examples below in the cases where both `a`, `x` and `y` are of the same type, as BETWEEN will cast all of its inputs to the same type.

 | Predicate | Description |
 |:---|:---|